 There are no limitations on what type of music may be used for the project – you can create a project in any style you want.
 The piece may be an original composition, an arrangement , a recorded improvisation, a sound effects piece, etc.

 * Important note regarding sampling and audio recordings: While you may sample a variety of pre-recorded audio sources as part of your piece, the final composition must consist substantially and predominantly of music that you created – it must not consist predominantly or substantially of recordings of music created by others.
 If in doubt, check with the instructor ahead of time.
-Projects that “step over this line” in the view of the instructor may receive not credit.
-(Policy begin as of the winter 2008 quarter.)
+Projects that “step over this line” in the view of the instructor may receive reduce or no credit.

 This project demonstrates your ability to create a musical project that uses all of the techniques you have learned in this class.